 Córdoba was a Roman colony (Corduba) founded in 152 BC, and it fell to Muslim invaders in 711 AD.
 Just a couple hundred years later, it became the largest city in Europe where Jews, Christians, and Muslims mostly peacefully coexisted.
 It was captured by Spain in the mid-13th century and then underwent a period of decline.

 Córdoba’s architecture reflects a blend of the cultural groups (Roman, Visigoth, Islam, Judaism, and Christian) that occupied the area.
 It is known for its talented artisans in leather, tile, and silver.
 The Jewish Quarter of Córdoba is now a UNESCO World Heritage Site, recognizing the historic center for the outstanding examples of religious architecture.

-Top Things to Do in Córdoba on a Day Trip
+Top Things to Do in Córdoba

 There are some magnificent structures to visit when you’re in Córdoba, along with a wander through the old Jewish Quarter.
 You can do this on your own or find a local walking tour.
 If you’re a bit of a history nerd like I am, definitely consider a day tour.
 You can learn a lot more about this amazing city exploring with a local.

 There are a number of free tours, and I have found them to be wonderful as the tour guide receives payment only in tips.
 How’s that for motivation?